Skip to content

 Cross-site request forgery (CSRF)CORS allowlist restricts cross-origin requests.
 Only explicitly configured origins are allowed.

-Cross-site scripting (XSS)CSP script-src 'self' blocks inline/injected scripts.
+Cross-site scripting (XSS)CSP script-src 'self' blocks inline/injected scripts (exception: s3.tradingview.com for chart widgets).
 HTML content is sanitised with DOMPurify on the client.

 ClickjackingX-Frame-Options: DENY and CSP frame-ancestors 'none' prevent embedding in iframes.